Did Scientists Just Discover Why Some Old People Get So Skinny?

 Approximately 15-20% of seniors lose weight when they experience a condition known as “anorexia of aging.”
 The exact causes for this unintentional weight loss are yet to be determined.

-There could be a number of contributing factors that might cause anorexia of aging; these include depression, grief, and a lack of physical activity.
+There could be a number of contributing factors that might cause anorexia of aging; these include low mood, grief, and a lack of physical activity.

 However, there is a new wrinkle in the research regarding weight loss for seniors we might have discovered.